qinqin-yu/gonococcus_opa_diversity/README.md

 The contents of the repository are described below:

+## complete_genome_assembly
+This directory contains code to assemble complete genomes from long-read Nanopore sequencing data.
+It also contains code to test the effect of different assembly and polishing methods on the accuracy of *opa* sequences.

 ## draft_genome_assembly
 This directory contains code to assemble draft genomes using short-read (Illumina) sequencing data.
 It also contains code to simulate short reads from complete genomes (to ensure that their draft genomes are assembled in the same way).